Will Hiking Build Muscle?

 • Heart – Organ inside your chest that is responsible for pumping blood throughout the body

 • Core – The core is a complex of muscles responsible for stabilizing your midsection.
-While many people think that the abdominals are the only muscle here, there are actually several!
+While many people think the abdominals are the only muscle here, there are several!

 Note: For visual examples of each of these muscle groups, make sure to take a look at my dedicated article on what muscles does hiking work.